 However, how you smell can affect your mood and even your work performance so before you put on that perfume that you got last Christmas think about these simple tips that will ensure that you leave a trail of lasting impressions by leaving a pleasant scent memory

 1. PICK A SCENT THAT YOU LOVE.
 Do not rely on who endorsed it or the description on the package to select a perfume.
 They may deceive you into thinking that a scent is not for you when in reality it could be that diamond in the rough you have been looking for.
 The best way to select a perfume is to try it on.

 2. TRY 3 SCENTS AT A TIME.
 If you are not sure what you like don’t go trying everything, “limit the trying to 3 scents at a time,” suggests Erika Shumate and Christine Luby, the Stanford MBA

-founders of fragrance start up PINROSE.
-This will ensure you give each scent a fair shot at being the your “fave”
+founders of fragrance start-up PENROSE.
+This will ensure you give each scent a fair shot at being your “fave”